 Kalo Livadi.
 A long full-service sandy beach with the upbeat beach bar/restaurant Solymar, a private pier for transfers, and a boutique.

 Paraga.
-It is dominated by 3 beach bar/restaurants; Kalua with its own Shisha menu, Santanna with the largest lagoon-shaped seawater beachfront pool on the island, a gourmet restaurant, a raw/sushi bar, a cocktail bar, and a spa, plus at the other end of the beach world-famous Scorpios standing on its own tiered peninsula with options for swimming, exquisite VIP lunching and dining, drinking, and dancing in a sophisticated ayurvedic Burning-Man-inspired boho-chic design setting.
+It is dominated by 3 beach bars/restaurants; Kalua with its own Shisha menu, Santanna with the largest lagoon-shaped seawater beachfront pool on the island, a gourmet restaurant, a raw/sushi bar, a cocktail bar, and a spa, plus, on the other end of the beach, world-famous Scorpios standing on its own tiered peninsula with options for swimming, exquisite VIP lunching and dining, drinking, and dancing in a sophisticated ayurvedic Burning-Man-inspired boho-chic design setting.
 All three ‘institutions’ offer music by their sought-after resident and guest DJs in an impressive Spring/Summer calendar of events.

 Ftelia.
 A bohemian-style party-ready beach with services from its popular bar/restaurant Alemagou; not necessarily the greatest spot to swim (as rocky inside as Scorpios) but surely with the perfect gourmet menu, and a coveted bar.

 Super Paradise.
-Long, sandy, and spacious, it is spiced up with its super unique gender-inclusive Jackie O’ beach club, bar, and intriguing gourmet restaurant featuring a tiered terrace space with a curvy swimming pool, and before the sun sets an upbeat drag-queen show by Priscilla!
+Long, sandy, and spacious, it is spiced up with its super unique gender-inclusive Jackie O’ beach club, bar, and intriguing gourmet restaurant featuring a tiered terrace space with a curvy swimming pool, and before the sun sets an upbeat drag-queen show!

 Lia.
-More quiet that other beaches, still organized with sunbeds, umbrellas, a resortwear boutique, and beach service from the boho-chic Liasti beach bar & restaurant, this is a beautiful place to swim and chill.
+Quieter than other beaches in Mykonos, still organized with sunbeds, umbrellas, a resortwear boutique, and beach service from the boho-chic Liasti beach bar & restaurant, this is a beautiful place to swim and chill.

 Agrari.
 Off the beaten track for celebrities and party-goers, this sandy expanse of Mykonian seashore serves as a place to unwind in full privacy.
 The otherwise virgin beach has a section that is offering full beach service with sunbeds, umbrellas, a cult beach bar, and a restaurant.